 - He gave the Great Commission to every one of them, even the doubters.
 The doubting disciples were loyal and obedient, and that is all that really mattered.
 So that means that our doubts don’t matter to Him either.
 Even if you aren’t a Bible whiz and you couldn’t preach your way out of a paper bag, you can still be a good Christian and the Great Commission still applies to you.
 While it is nice to have a well developed systematic theology and to know what all the verses in the Bible mean, you don’t have to have it all figured out before you start your career as a Christian, trusting and obeying the Lord Jesus.
 As Paul said, we know in part, so we will always have loose ends, difficult scriptures, and issues we can’t agree on.

 Faith and knowledge are two different things.
 Faith makes us into obedient servants, but knowledge only makes us trivia experts.
-It’s as if Jesus is saying, “Hold your questions to the end.
-Right now your primary task is loyalty and obedience.”
+It’s as if Jesus is saying,

 Jesus claims all authority in heaven and on earth!

 Jesus’ claim to have all authority in heaven and on earth should give us serious pause to thought, for three reasons:

 - He says it was given to Him.
 Who is great enough to give Him all authority that can possibly exist?
 Well, obviously, His Father, who is God.

 - What authority is left for God the Father to possess?
 Well, if Jesus and the Father are two separate beings, there is no authority left over for the Father, and that would lead us to the absurd conclusion that God has no authority.
 If Jesus has all authority, then no one else has any authority, and that would include His Father, unless of course He and the Father were one.
 So this leads us again to affirm the deity of Jesus Christ.